aaemnnosttv/wp-sqlite-integration/readme.txt

 == Description ==

 This plugin enables WordPress to work with [SQLite](http://www.sqlite.org/).
-You don't have to prepare MySQL database server and its configuration.
+You don't have to prepare MySQL database server or its configuration.
 SQLite is a self-contained, serverless, transactional SQL database engine.
 It is not a full-featured database system like MySQL or PostgreSQL, but it best fits for low to medium traffic websites.

 SQLite Integration is a kind of wrapper program, which is placed between WordPress and SQLite database and works as a mediator.
 It works as follows: